SR8-Quant/pairs_trading/README.md

 ### `notebooks/`
 > Contains (Jupyter) Notebook files for analysis.
-- `tuning_process_performing.ipynb`:
-  - Analyzes the impact of different parameters on strategy performance.
+- `tuning_process_performing.ipynb`: Evaluates and Visualizes the results of different parameters on strategy performance.
-- `backtest_performing.ipynb`:
-  - Evaluates performance metrics (e.g., Sharpe ratio, DDs).
+- `backtest_performing.ipynb`: Evaluates and Visualizes performance metrics (e.g., Sharpe ratio, DDs) for the optimal pameters.
-  - Visualizes backtesting results and performance.

 ### `src/`
 > Contains the source code modules that implement the core functionality.